kriti0987/Movie-Recommender/README.md

 # How To Use
 1. Install dependencies: pip install pandas scikit-learn nltk.
 2. Run the Jupyter Notebook or Python script.
-3. Use the recommend('Movie Name') function to get started!
+3. Use the recommend('Movie Name') function to get started